-Facing homelessness can be scary.
+Facing the possibility of homelessness can be scary.
 Becoming homeless, especially as the result of an eviction, can have lasting effects on employment, health, personal credit, and the ability to find a new home.

 There are two primary places you can contact for help.

 211 Information and Referral

 211 services also often function as the point of entry for enrollment in the Homeless Management Information System (HMIS), operated by the Department of Housing and Urban Development.
 If you have become homeless, HMIS services can help get you into safe housing.